 The third paragraph of your cover letter lets you persuade the hiring manager why you are a good fit for the company and the role.
 Carefully choose what to include in your argument.

 Focus on what you bring to the table – how your skills, experience, and contributions can benefit the company and how your past experience is relevant.
 Use the research on the company so that you can tailor your letter to their needs.
 For example, if you are applying for a sales position, focus on how your skills will help increase their profits.

 You want your argument to be as powerful as possible without clouding your main points with excessive information.
 In addition, refer to your resume as a resource for them to learn more about your experiences and skills.

-With these tips in mind, you’re well on your way to writing a cover letter that will grab attention and help land the job you want.
+With these tips in mind, you’re well on your way to writing a cover letter that will grab their attention and help you land the job you want.